 - Pinterest demographics and stats

 - Examples of publishers showcasing books on Pinterest

-How authors use TikTok: TikTok is a rapidly rising social network some authors have joined to post short-form videos of their books, book recommendations, writing life, pets, pranks, DIY crafts, and more.
+How authors use TikTok: TikTok is a popular video-sharing app authors use to post short-form videos of their books, book recommendations, writing life, pets, memes, personal interests, and more.
 As with other social networks, a bookish community has formed (under the hashtags #BookTok and #AuthorTok).
-However, there’s a steep learning curve to creating content on this platform, and it’s extremely unpredictable which videos will successfully garner views.
-Also, the demographics of TikTok skew young, so authors of some age categories (e.g. young adult and middle grade) might find their audiences more easily than others.
+The #BookTok community has proven to be a powerful driver of word-of-mouth book sales and an influential force in the publishing world.
+While there’s potential to get exposure to many new readers, there’s a steep learning curve to creating engaging content on this platform, and it’s extremely unpredictable which videos will successfully garner views.
+Also, the demographics of TikTok skew young, so authors of some age categories (e.g. young adult and new adult) might find their audiences more easily than others.

 Where to learn more:

 - TikTok demographics and stats

 - New York Times’ report on how #BookTok is impacting book sales and bestseller lists

 - Authors to follow on TikTok for inspiration

 How authors use YouTube: Some authors have created YouTube channels to share tips and their experiences regarding craft, productivity, literary agents, book deals, readership building, publicity strategies, and more.
 Other authors subscribe to these channels and comment on the videos in this #AuthorTube community, while others focus on sending review copies to members of the book blogging community (#BookTube).
 While the rewards of creating and growing a successful YouTube channel can be great, it’s a significant time investment, so fewer authors participate than on the other major social networks.